Winter/Spring terms are currently in their open enrollment period, and students may enroll through the drop add of each term.

 Delaware Residents: Funding received through the Commitment to Delawareans grant is calculated on documented need as determined from the FAFSA and the student's COA.
 If a student is receiving Commitment funding and chooses to move off campus, this will drastically reduce, if not eliminate, the student's eligibility to receive these funds.

-Effective July 1, 2013, there will be changes to financial aid programs due to changes in federal regulations that may affect you.
-Click here for a summary of changes for 2013-2014.
+Effective July 1, 2015, there will be changes to financial aid programs due to changes in federal regulations that may affect you.
+Click here for a summary of changes for 2015-2016.
 We recommend you review these changes carefully and plan ahead for your educational future.
-If you have questions or concerns, please contact us using our feature.

 Federal Loan Exit Counseling: